NatSydenham/nand2tetris/README.md

 In Project 6, I implemented a 2 pass assembler for the Hack machine language in Java.
 To run the assembler, build/compile it and then run with the path to a .asm file (written in the Hack assembly language) that you wish to assemble as an argument.

+## Project 7

+In Project 7, I started on the software layer for the Hack computer, writing a VM translator which can handle arithmetic, boolean and logical commands, as well as memory access commands, and can convert .vm files into the Hack assembly language.

 ### More Coming Soon ###